haugjo/float/float/docs/api-docs/change_detection.erics.md

 **Args:**

-  n_param:  The total number of parameters in the Probit model.
-This corresponds to the number of input features.  window_mvg_average:  The window size for the moving average aggregation of KL divergence measures between the model parameter  distributions.  window_drift_detect:  The window size that is used to compute the pairwise differences between subsequent measures of the  moving average.
-This window and information is used for the change detection.  beta:  The scaling rate for the automatic update of the alpha-threshold, which is in turn applied to the  window_drift_detect to detect concept drift.
+ - <b>`n_param`</b>:  The total number of parameters in the Probit model.
+This corresponds to the number of input features.
+ - <b>`window_mvg_average`</b>:  The window size for the moving average aggregation of KL divergence measures between the model parameter  distributions.
+ - <b>`window_drift_detect`</b>:  The window size that is used to compute the pairwise differences between subsequent measures of the  moving average.
+This window and information is used for the change detection.
+ - <b>`beta`</b>:  The scaling rate for the automatic update of the alpha-threshold, which is in turn applied to the  window_drift_detect to detect concept drift.
  - <b>`init_mu`</b>:  The initial mean of the model parameter distributions.
  - <b>`init_sigma`</b>:  The initial variance of the model parameter distributions.
  - <b>`epochs`</b>:  The number of epochs per optimization iteration of the parameter distributions.
  - <b>`lr_mu`</b>:  The learning rate for the gradient updates of the means.
- - <b>`lr_sigma`</b>:  The learning rate for the gradient updates of the variances. reset_after_drift:  A boolean indicating if the change detector will be reset after a drift was detected.
+ - <b>`lr_sigma`</b>:  The learning rate for the gradient updates of the variances.
+ - <b>`reset_after_drift`</b>:  A boolean indicating if the change detector will be reset after a drift was detected.
 This is set to  False for ERICS, as this change detector does not need to be reset.